Shikara (2020 film): 1990

-Shiv notices a lot of students from his class missing.
-Shanti is also made to cover her head and remove her bindi by a group of people during a bus ride.
+Shiv notices a lot of muslim students absent during his lectures.
+Shanti is also made to cover her head and remove her bindi by a group of militants while returning home from her clinic in a bus.
 It is there she finds out that there are illegal direct buses from Srinagar, India to Rawalpindi and Lahore in Pakistan.
 She even witnesses a shootout that kills 6 police officers trying to stop young men from boarding these buses to militancy.
 Shiv is kidnapped by a few of his missing students and taken to meet Lateef who is now leading a group of militants against the Kashmiri Pandits.
 He warns Shiv to leave the valley before it is too late, and he is only doing so since they were friends in the past.
 Shiv still believes that the Kashimiri Pandits are safe, and all these changes are temporary.
 However, he had misjudged the situation.
-A hit-list is released warning all Hindu Kashmiri Pandits to leave Kashmir valley in a month.
-Soon Kashimiri Pandit houses are burnt down.
-Naveen gets killed in the chaos in front of Shiv's eyes leaving him shocked.
-Shiv and Shanti, along with the rest of their family manage to escape to Jammu.
+A hit-list is released warning all Kashmiri Pandits to leave Kashmir valley in a month.
+Soon houses of Kashimiri Pandits are burnt down.
+Naveen is killed by millitants in front of Shiv's eyes leaving him shocked.
+Shiv and Shanti, along with the rest of their family manage to escape to Jammu where Arti's family breaks news of her murder by militants to them.
 The couple that once resided in a huge mansion is now reduced to living in tents.
 They see rich and affluent Kashmiri Pandits struggling to get something as simple as tomatoes.
-It is at this moment Shiv starts writing letters to the POTUS (George H. W. Bush at the time) by the typewriter gifted by Naveen to tell them about refugees miserable condition.
+It is at this moment Shiv starts writing letters to the POTUS (George H. W. Bush then serving as the President) by the typewriter gifted by Naveen to tell them about the miserable conditions of refugees.

 1992

 Shiv completes his Ph.D. and decides to take a new job at Punjab University.
 However Shanti encourages him to teach the local refugee students.
-Soon he gets a call to sell his house "Shikara" at a hefty cost to the local Kashmiri Muslims to which he denies remembering Lateef's father and Naveen's deaths and he accidentally finds Naveen's coat being worn by one of the brokers which Naveen promises to gift him after he completes his Ph.D.
+Soon he gets a call to sell his house "Shikara" at a hefty cost to the local Kashmiri Muslims to which he denies remembering Lateef's father and Naveen's deaths and takes back one of the broker wearing Naveen's coat which former promised to gift him after he completes his Ph.D.

 2008

-Over the years the Dhar family gets habituated to live in refugee quarters with Shiv continuing to teach local refugee students and writing letters to POTUS (now Barack Obama) while Shanti starts showing signs of having PTSD due to that horrible night prior to their forced exodus.
-One night, Shiv and Shanti are called upon by the Indian Army to meet with a now captured terrorist Lateef in Kashmir Valley.
+Over the years the Dhars get habituated to live in refugee quarters with Shiv continuing to teach local refugee students and writing letters to POTUS (now Barack Obama) while Shanti starts showing signs of having PTSD due to the horrible night prior to their exodus.
+One night, Shiv and Shanti are called upon by the Indian Army to meet with a now captured and terminally ill terrorist Lateef in Kashmir Valley.
 Shiv talks to Lateef, but Lateef dies soon after.
-Shiv and Shanti also visit their old home which has now been taken over by their once trusted neighbor.
-Shiv and Shanti are shocked to see how their neighbor, who they treated like family, has changed everything they had built together.
+Shiv and Shanti also visit their home "Shikara" which has now been taken over by their once trusted neighbour.
+Shiv and Shanti are shocked to see how their neighbour, who they treated like family, has changed everything they had built together.